TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/fare_schema_file_specification.md

 # Fare Schema File Specification

 The new TMG implementation uses a fare schema file, implemented in Extensible Markup Language (XML).
 XML is a widely-used, hierarchical format which is human-readable.
 The fare schema file specification prescribes 3 collections of items necessary for generating the hyper-network: [groups](#groups), [zones](#zones), and [fare_rules](#fare-rules).

+> [!NOTE]
+> For Mutli-class transit assignment each class gets its own XML file that contains its own `<fare_rules>` section.
+> For more information go to [Appendix C: Multiclass Example](#appendix-c-multiclass-example).

 ## Groups